Regional Growth & Economic Development

 Background

-Congressman Bell’s Position
+Congressman Bell’s Position:

 - Increase federal investment in St. Louis infrastructure